-The outlook of the metal casing business: smartphones will grow significantly to replace the feature phones and will further penetrate into more markets and customers and thus smartphones will be the largest growth drivers in the next few years.
-We also see notebook brands lean toward the slim design and the adoption of tablets also indicates the trend of thin and light portable devices is confirmed.
-Overall, looking at the design trend of each consumer electronic devices mentioned above, metal will be the best solution for the mobile devices.
-As wearable devices also adopt metal casing design, this could be one of the growth drivers in the future.
+In terms of the outlook of the metal casing business: smartphones will grow significantly to replace the feature phones and will further penetrate into more markets and customers.
+We also see higher adoption rate of mid-high end smartphones, and expect smartphones to continue to be the largest growth driver in the next few years.
+We also see notebook brands lean toward the slim design and the adoption of tablets also indicates the trend of thin and light.
+Wearable devices also adopt metal casing design, and could be one of the growth drivers in the future.
+Overall, looking at the design trend of each consumer electronic device mentioned above, metal will be the best solution.

-The commitment of the main customers in choosing the materials and partnering with the vendors is getting higher.
+The commitment of the main customers in choosing the materials is getting higher.
 Catcher will also fully utilize its competitive advantages to continuously increase capacity at a steady pace to meet customers' demands and to gradually implement fastest manufacturing/sales support for the customers.
 In order to achieve instant customer services, sales, manufacturing, and R&D will be closer to the customers with the aim to progress at the same pace as the customers.

-Effects of external competition, legislative environment, and macro environment

-In terms of external competition, the gross profit in the IT electronics industry will be increasingly compressed as technology progresses in leaps and bounds and new products are being constantly launched.
-The generally positive outlook of metal component parts is drawing a wave of new competitors, creating a significant amount of pressure on the existing businesses.
+Effects of external competition, legislative environment, and macro environment are being constantly launched.
+The general positive outlook of metal component parts is drawing a wave of new competitors, creating a significant amount of pressure on the existing businesses.
 However, competition is inevitable and serves to maintain positive catalyst among this industry.
 In order to ensure our leading position, the company pays close attention to the markets and technological development and changes by collecting and analyzing the information on different materials and manufacturing process.
-The objective is to reduce the impact of changes in technology while keep enhancing advanced technologies.
+The objective is to reduce the impact of changes in technology while continuing to enhance advanced technologies.
 In addition to investing in basic material science, the company also reinforces development in different material molding as well as processing and surface treatments, enhances core R&D techniques, and diversifies its products and lift them onto higher levels to secure and stabilize profits.
-Excellent production techniques and huge capacity will be utilized to provide premium customer services in order to strengthen mutually beneficial for long term relationships.
+Excellent production techniques and huge capacity will be utilized to provide premium customer services in order to strengthen long term relationships.